ZoneMinder/zmeventnotification/docs/guides/principles.rst

 3: Deciding what to do when a new event starts
 -----------------------------------------------------
 When the ES detects a new event, it forks a sub-process to handle that event and continues its loop to listening for new events (by polling SHM).
-There is exactly one fork for each new event and that fork typically lives till the event is completely finished.
+There is exactly one fork for each new event and that fork typically lives until the event is completely finished.

 3.1: Hooks (Optional)
 ***************************